-Whilst it is important to consider your KS4 options and subject choices carefully please do not worry unnecessarily as the school has set the core compulsory subjects so that the vast majority of careers are still open to you.
-BTEC Level 2 courses are acceptable to the vast majority of universities, however, they might look at performance in the individual units as well as the overall grade achieved so it would be important that students achieved well across all their units.
+Whilst it is important to consider your KS4 options and subject choices carefully please do not worry unnecessarily as the school has set the core compulsory subjects so that the vast majority of careers are still open to you in the future.
+BTEC Level 2 courses are acceptable to the vast majority of universities, however, they might look at performance in the individual units as well as the overall grade achieved so it would be important that students achieve well across all their units.
+In the South of Ireland, applied subjects including BTECs are not given the same level of recognition.
+Please check individual universities for up to date criteria.